Mark Andrews Player Prop Bets for NFL Week 17 | Baltimore vs. Los Angeles 1/2/2022

 Season Stats

-- Andrews (19 red zone targets) has been the recipient of 27.5% of his team's 69 red zone pass attempts.
+- With 19 targets in the red zone this season, Andrews has been on the receiving end of 27.5% of his team's 69 red zone pass attempts.

-- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the ball 45.1% of the time.
+- The Ravens, who rank 16th in the NFL in points scored, have attempted a pass 54.9% of the time while running the football 45.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Andrews' matchup with the Rams.